 Every communication session with your vendor will be another brick in building mutual trust, which will result in better scaling in the future.

 IT outsourcing, treated as a partnership, is a proven way to expand your IT function capacity.
-So that you could pursue more ambitious projects and accelerate time-to-market for your products.
-Edvantis & Doc Cirrus partnership is a good example of how to scale your team together with an IT outsourcing vendor.
+It’s a step that helps you pursue more ambitious projects and accelerate time-to-market for your products.
+Edvantis & Doc Cirrus partnership is an excellent example of scaling your team with an IT outsourcing vendor.

 As the demand for the company’s software products increased, Doc Cirrus decided to accelerate new feature development for its core product – inSuite.
 The team wanted to transform inSuite into an ecosystem of new competitive eHealth apps (like an AppStore for HealthTech).